 Scott Warren is a singer/songwriter and producer living in Evergreen, CO by way of Los Angeles, CA and Saint Charles, MO.
 He releases music as a solo artist and with the Americana duo Wounded Bird.
 From 2001-2009 he fronted the alt/indie rock band Signal Hill Transmission.
 The outfit released two full length albums and a handful of EP’s, the final via ATO Records.
 From 2009 to current he’s released three full length solo albums, an EP with Wounded Bird and several singles.
 Songs from those releases have appeared in TV shows like Harry’s Law, 90210, The League, Giada at Home and in films such as The Rocker and Firehouse Dog.
 As a composer, Scott co-wrote the music for Miramax Films’ opening logo and the score for “Angels Sing” (Lionsgate), a film starring Harry Connick Jr and Connie Britton.
 As a producer/engineer he’s recorded emerging artists MMCM, Chris Mathieu, Sarah Satya and Loretti, working (currently) out of his home studio "LET IT BLEED" in the mountains of Evergreen, CO.
-To discuss a recording project or anything else for that matter, reach out to s_warren(at)mac(dot)com.
+His most recent solo effort "SHADOW BANDS" releases June 15th, 2021.

 signal hill transmission: spotify